 Tricia has a B.S. in Agricultural and Biological Engineering from Cornell University (1996) and a M.Eng. in Civil and Environmental Engineering from the Massachusetts Institute of Technology (2000).

-Tricia participates as an active member of several professional associations, such as American Society of Civil Engineers (ASCE), Geoprofessional Business Association (GBA formerly ASFE), Boston Bar Association (BBA), Cornell Real Estate Council, Environmental Professionals of Connecticut, LSP Association, and Urban Land Institute (ULI).
+Tricia participates as an active member of several professional associations, such as Geoprofessional Business Association (GBA formerly ASFE), Boston Bar Association (BBA), WTS-Boston, Environmental Professionals of Connecticut, LSP Association, and Urban Land Institute (ULI).
 Tricia has also served on NAIOP’s Membership and Marketing Committee and she currently serves on CREW Boston’s Membership Committee and is co-chair of WTS-Boston’s Programs Committee.

 Mary K. Ryan is a partner in the Litigation Department of the Boston law firm of Nutter McClennen & Fish.
 Her practice includes substantial trial and appellate cases in the state and federal court, particularly in environmental litigation.
 She graduated magna cum laude from Tufts University and Boston College Law School.
 Ms. Ryan has significant experience in federal and state hazardous waste litigation and counseling, as well as in land use litigation.
 Ms. Ryan frequently lectures and writes on hazardous waste and environmental litigation issues for the American Bar Association and the MCLE.
 Among her many leadership positions, Ms. Ryan is the past chair of the Standing Committees on the Delivery of Pro Bono Legal Services for the Supreme Judicial Court and held a similar position forthe American Bar Association.
 She has also served as president of the Boston Bar Association in 1997-1998, has chaired the Environmental Litigation Committee of the BBA, is active with the ABA Litigation Section’s Environmental Litigation Committee, and is a member of the Board of Directors of the Environmental Business Council of New England.
 She has been listed in The Best Lawyers in America since 1989.